-The Centre for Applied Pharmacokinetic research (CAPKR) is a consortium of academic researchers at The University of Manchester and nine industrial pharmaceutical companies.
+The Centre for Applied Pharmacokinetic research (CAPKR) is a consortium of academic researchers at The University of Manchester and eight industrial pharmaceutical companies.

 Our mission is to understand what happens to drugs when they enter the body – where they go, how they are metabolised and how quickly.
 In particular, we seek to understand how differences of genetics, lifestyle and disease affect what happens to drugs.